OrganisedMinds/jason_spec/README.md

 Alpha - not even released to RubyGems.org.

-The final example might work, but I guess not :smirk:
+The final example might just work, see `spec/readme_spec.rb`

 ## Contributing to jason_spec